Author's Guide

 Author's Guide Copyright Release Form

 The Agrobiological Records is a Quarterly (January-March; April-June; July-September; October-December) published by the Unique Scientific Publishers.
-This journal is peer reviewed and open access journal that publishes high-quality original research articles, review articles, short communications, and clinical articles/case reports in the area of Agriculture, Veterinary/Animal Sciences and allied disciplines, etc. The Agrobiological Records publishes the articles/manuscripts those contribute significantly to the knowledge in the field of agrobiological sciences.
-Preference is given to the original articles that develop new concepts or experimental approaches and are not merely repositories of scientific data.
+This journal is a peer-reviewed and open-access journal that publishes high-quality original research articles, review articles, short communications, and clinical articles/case reports in the areas of Agriculture, Veterinary/Animal Sciences, Life/Biomedical Sciences, and allied disciplines.
+The Agrobiological Records publishes articles/manuscripts that contribute significant knowledge.
+Preference is given to original articles that develop new concepts or experimental approaches, rather than merely serving as repositories of scientific data.

 1. The purpose of Agrobiological Records is to publish the original research papers, review articles, clinical articles/case reports, and short communications that contribute significantly to the knowledge in the field of Agrobiological Sciences.